 Ghost tour at Bonanzaville

 For a spooky date idea, head to the pioneer village at Bonanzaville for one of their paranormal ghost tours.

 Pumpkin patch outing

 Fargo-Moorhead has several pumpkin patches that make a fun day out.
-Wander through a corn maze, then pick out the perfect pumpkins to take home and carve together.
+Wander through a corn maze, then pick the perfect pumpkins to take home and carve together.

 Most of Fargo’s farmers’ markets (including the largest in the state) run through the end of October, so you can get outside, shop for local produce, and hang out with your date while listening to live music and eating great food truck eats.